turboscrew/rpi_stub/Readme.txt

 - 'cont'
 - SW breakpoints
 - HW watchpoints (see limitations)
+- single-stepping (see limitations)
 - reading and writing registers r0 - r15 and cpsr
 - reading and writing memory
 - stopping with ctrl-C
 - through-gdb logging

+About mmu, caches and UART0 configuration (including interrupt), check the command line parameters.

 Also, gdb can do single stepping without single-stepping support just by using breakpoints.
 At least newer 'gdb-multiarch'-versions (like 7.7.1) can do single-stepping.
+Also arm-linux-gnueabihf-gdb 7.6.1 seems to work.
-Seems like arm-none-eabi-gdb 7.7.1 doesn't.
+Seems like arm-none-eabi-gdb 7.7.1 doesn't support single-stepping, but works - at least to some extent - with rpi_stub singe-stepping support.